brightsg/Dubrovnik/Readme.md

 from native code using Dubrovnik you could do something this:

 	MonoObject *monoObject = <an object you got from somewhere>;
-	DBMonoObject *someObject = [DBMonoObject representationWithMonoObject:monoObject];
+	DBManagedObject *someObject = [DBManagedObject representationWithMonoObject:monoObject];
 	MonoString *monoString = [someObject invokeMethod:"Blargle(string)" withNumArgs:1, [someString monoString]];
 	NSString *blargleString = [NSString stringWithMonoString:monoString];

-However, in general it is much nicer to subclass `DBMonoObject` and in your subclass write a method like so:
+However, in general it is much nicer to subclass `DBManagedObject` and in your subclass write a method like so:

 	- (NSString *)blargle:(NSString *)someString {
 		MonoString *monoString = [self invokeMethod:"Blargle(string)" withNumArgs:1, [someString monoString]];